CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 Before uploading the data to FEGA, you must prepare the datasets and verify the data formats.
 Some examples of the accepted formats are listed below.

 !!! note
     A dataset is usually defined as a set of files belonging to the same experiment and data type.
 One study can be linked to multiple datasets.
-Your study may include both sensitive (e.g., human genetic or phenotypic information) and non-sensitive data (e.g., viral sequences, metabolites).
+Your study may include both sensitive (e.g. human genetic or phenotypic information) and non-sensitive data (e.g. viral sequences, metabolites).
 Only the sensitive data can be submitted to FEGA.
 The non-sensitive data can be published openly in appropriate repositories.
 In this case, the sample accessions generated at the repository should be referenced in the FEGA submission.

 **Sensitive Data**: